-Certain cooking terms seem to crop up again and again in all kinds of different recipes.
-These confusing terms often create a lot of bewildered would-be cooks, unsure of what they are supposed to do.
+Certain cooking terms seem to crop up repeatedly in all kinds of different recipes.
+These confusing terms often leave would-be cooks bewildered and unsure of what they are supposed to do.

 One question that frequently emerges is how to make a roux.